mfms-ncsu/galant/README.md

    (Windows)  C:\Program Files\Java\jdk1.x.x
    (Linux)    don't need to do anything special on most Linux/Unix systems

-Otherwise you may get an exception from
+Otherwise you may get an exception (null pointer or unexpected) from
      edu.ncsu.csc.Galant.algorithm.code.CompilerAndLoader.compile
 Galant needs to be able to fire up a Java compiler while it is running.

+If may want to (re)compile everything, either because you edited and changed some of the details in the source files, or if you use GitHub to keep up with the latest changes, you need Apache ant.
+Once that is installed, say
+    ant jar
+After that you can run Galant with
+    ant run

 *** Testing *** (see testingGalant.docx for more details)